 What Moses asks is for a sign, some proof that God is with him even as things seem to be falling apart.
 As he seeks comfort he calls out to God, “hareini-na et k’vodecha - oh, let me behold your presence.”
 (Exodus 33:18) He asks to see God, to come face to face with the creator of all things.
 The Rashbam (a rabbi who lived and worked in 12th century France) responds in surprise to Moses’ request writing, “at first glance we must surely wonder how Moses could have had the audacity to demand to see God and to ask for such a means to derive personal satisfaction from it.
 It is totally incompatible with the attitude Moses displayed at the burning bush when the very thought of seeing something Divine filled him with fear and he was afraid to look.”

-Indeed, it does seem like a moment of deep chutzpah from Moses to ask from God- who has made clear that the Creator has no physical or material form- to show itself “in person”.
+Indeed, it does seem like a moment of deep chutzpah on Moses’ part to ask from God - who has made clear that the Creator has no physical or material form - to show itself “in person”.
 It speaks, in my mind, to the desperation he feels in this particular moment, his need to be reassured that he is on the right path.

 The Rashbam continues and explains that, “there can be no question but that what motivated Moses to formulate the above request was only that God would fulfill his two wishes, 1) to distinguish him individually, and 2) to personally travel with the people.”